pi-hole/PADD/README.md

 - Reboot your Pi-Hole by running `sudo reboot`.
 Chronometer2 should now run when your Pi-Hole has completed booting.

 #### (Optional) Put the Display to Sleep at Night
 If you don't want your PiTFT on all night when you are asleep, you can put it to sleep as well!
+(Note that other screens may not work with this.)

 To do so, edit cron as root (`sudo crontab -e`) and add the following: